-There will also be exposure to range of different type of family structure and dysfunction including failure of parenting
+There will also be exposure to range of different type of family structure and dysfunction including failure of parenting psychotherapy.
+There should be experience in assessing managing psychiatric emergencies.
+Experience in service to adolescents will also be provided

 The training will also include recognition and management of common paediatric disorders and emergencies as applicable to child and adolescent psychiatry